 4. Tilberthwaite Farm & Cathedral Quarry

-Nestled in the heart of the Lake District on one track roads and no shortage of sheep is Tilberthwaite Farm.
+Nestled in the heart of the Lake District on one-track roads and no shortage of sheep is Tilberthwaite Farm.
 There are miles and miles of incredible walks with equally impressive views but by far the most spectacular is Cathedral Quarry.
 Unmarked and tricky to find (Google Maps is useless and there’s no service) so you’ll have to be resourceful to find it.
-Be sure to subscribe to our Youtube channel to get notified when our Cathedral Quarry video (with directions!) is published.
+Check out the video guide here!

 Best Time to Visit: Arrive early morning to avoid other people (Generally not very crowded though